ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Important operational notes:

+.. #TODO: Remove?
+No longer relevant with PowerSwitch commands refactored into LRCs
 - Certain requests to the power switch hardware can take longer than others, hence a timeout of 4 seconds set in the ``PowerSwitchDriver``.
 As such, accessing attributes or commands in the ``PowerSwitch`` device can take longer than the default Tango timeout (3 seconds).
 Any ``DeviceProxy``